-F&M's Academic Support Programs include Learning Support Specialist Amy Faust and a collective of Peer Academic Coaches (PACs).
+F&M's Academic Support Resources include Learning Support Specialist Amy Faust and a collective of Peer Academic Coaches (PACs).
 We believe that the science of learning tells us that academics and wellness are not mutually exclusive, but rather mutally supportive.
-As such, we are committed to providing students at F&M a holistic system of academic, wellness, and social support in an effort to deconstruct educational, personal, and social challenges and co-construct positive, productive, and healthy habits.
+As such, we are committed to providing students at F&M a holistic system of academic and wellness support in an effort to deconstruct educational, personal, and social challenges and co-construct positive, productive, and healthy habits.
 Our goal is to promote equity, access, wellness, and independence in academic participation and success.
 Amy & PACs are available to all students at F&M.

 Our Commitment to Educational Equity & Racial Justice